KeertiGottamIn8Ltd/WeatherTestAutomation/README.md

 2. Git clone - https://github.com/KeertiGottamIn8Ltd/WeatherTestAutomation.git Or Download.
 3. Open any IDE like IntelliJ or Eclipse
 4. Import the cloned/downloaded project as MVN Project.
-5. Make sure all the plugins needed in the IDE  and let the load the whole project.
+5. Make sure all the plugins needed in the IDE  and let the whole project load properly.
 6. Select the Feature file and run it.

 Note: Make sure before you run the Tests run your application.